TriceiceY/Jiebing-Portfolio/README.md

 **Technology:** Tableau\
 **Results:** Built a interactive vaccine tracker dashboard; Discovered the positive relationship between GDP per capita and the share of vaccination population.

-### BCG Data Science & Analytics Virtual Experience Program on Forage
+### BCG Data Science and Analytics Virtual Experience Program on Forage

 ## Study Projects